Molly Brillinger, PhD

 Key Publications:

-Brillinger, M., Karlinsky, A., Hodges, N.J., Tremblay, L., Scott, M.W., Manzone, D.M., Tamminen, K.A., Welsh, T.N. (in review).
-Cooperative and competitive dyad learning environments influence psychosocial, but not motor, outcomes in a relative-timing task.
-Journal of Motor Learning and Development.
+Brillinger, M., Karlinsky, A., Hodges, N.J., Tremblay, L., Scott, M.W., Manzone, D.M., Tamminen, K.A., Welsh, T.N.
+(2025).
+Cooperative and Competitive Dyad Learning Environments Influence Psychosocial, But Not Motor, Outcomes in a Relative-Timing Task.
+Journal of Motor Learning and Development, 1(aop), 1-28.

-Brillinger, M., Bai, Y., Karlinsky, A., Welsh, T.N., Poliakoff, E., Gowen, E. (In review).
+Brillinger, M., Bai, Y., Karlinsky, A., Welsh, T.N., Poliakoff, E., Gowen, E. (2025).
 A mixed methods exploration of motor imagery in autistic and non-autistic adults: Diverse experiences and implications for interventions.
-Plos One.
+PloS one, 20(6), e0326542.

 Brillinger, M., Wang, X. M., & Welsh, T. N. (2025).
 The assumed motor capabilities of a partner influence motor imagery in a joint serial disc transfer task.
 Cognition, 254, 105964.